EPFL-LGG/smooth_rolling_knots/README.md

 The following recipe has been found to work well when dealing with more complex knots:
 1. Apply the method with $w_{\text{curvature}}=0$ and $w_{\text{TDR}}=0$ to find the `n_cps_int_per_seg` and `factor_cps_to_pts` that give a good polyline representation of the knot.
 NOTE: By giving the optimization more degrees of freedom through 'n_cps_int_per_seg', the smoothness of the knot may be affected.
 If the knot is not smooth enough, and the curvature weight `w_curvature` is already high, maybe you've increased the number of control points too much.
 2. Use the `w_tdr` and `tdr_damping` parameters to find the good TDR vs. knot interior preservation balance.
-3. Apply the `w_curvature`and `curve_pts` parameters to smooth things out.
+3. Apply the `w_curvature`and `curvature_cps` parameters to smooth things out.
 Curvature minimization isn't local, since we're dealing with polylines.
 NOTE: If the junction curvature minimization affects the interior of the knot too much, increase the `n_cps_int_per_seg` parameter.

 **Don't forget to check if $\rho=0$!
 There is no guarantee for this preservation.**